kri-pa08/Animated-Coffee-Shop-Website/README.md

-Aoffee shop website with HTML CSS and JavaScript
+Anoffee shop website with HTML CSS and JavaScript